Interview with Radio Host JAZZ FM 91 Ronnie Littlejohn

-Long story short, I used to be a recreation director and a good friend had a look at my work and helped me contact Jazz FM 91.
+Today on What On What’s Good with Jovin Tardif, I am here with Ronnie Littlejohn.
+Long story short on how we met… I used to be a recreation director and a good friend had a look at my work and helped me contact Jazz FM 91.
 As a fan of all types of music, I was so excited.
 An introduction was made and a few days later, an unexpected interview with radio host Ronnie Littlejohn happened.
 Ronnie has a long history in the Canadian music scene.
 For 15 years he fronted Planet Earth, one of Canada’s premier jazz/funk/soul bands.
 He is also the official emcee of the 2019 Niagara Jazz Festival.
 Today in our interview, topics include Jazz, special guests, events, the song of the day, hosting Gumbo Kitchen on Jazz FM 91, and more.

 1. Can you tell us about JAZZ FM 91 and your role at the radio station?

 There really is no other station in the world like JAZZ FM 91.
 We are the only ALL JAZZ station in Canada.
 We are listener supported so we are not owned by any of the major broadcasting corporations like Darth Vader and Sons.
 I can’t think of any other radio station that has such a connection to its community.
 We take listeners to these incredible jazz safaris all over the world.
 We host live concerts within the walls of our station.
 These intimate little shows where Canada’s best jazz musicians are literally performing a few feet away from you inside our beautiful radio station.
 My role is to bring exciting, great radio to the people week after week.